PriyaLakr/Molecular-Inversion-Probes/README.md

 Requirements:

 Python

 MAFFT Aligner

 Scripts are located in pl_path_mips.py

-Sequences for AMR genes were obtained from https://card.mcmaster.ca/ontology/ database Sequences were aligned using MAFFT.sh script
+Sequences for AMR genes were obtained from https://card.mcmaster.ca/ontology/ database.
+Sequences were aligned using MAFFT.sh script.
 Multiple sequence alignment was used to identify regions containing extensive gaps, and such regions were avoided in downstream analysis.